Structures and facilities

 About the wires

-The wires (conductors) used in large transmission lines are mainly aluminum.
-Aluminum costs less and is lighter than copper, which was primarily used until the 1950′s.
-A single-circuit transmission line will have three wires (conductors); a double-circuit line will have six wires.
-An additional wire (or two), called a shield wire is connected directly to the transmission line towers at the top to protect the main conductors (wires) from a direct lightning strike.
-If lightning strikes it will hit the shield wires rather than the conductors.
-If lightning were to strike the main conductors, a short circuit to the ground may occur, which could cause a momentary power outage that may not even be noticed by the general public.
+The wires used in high-voltage power lines are mainly aluminum.
+Aluminum costs less and is lighter than copper, which was primarily used until the 1950s.
+A single-circuit power line will have three wires; a double-circuit power line will have six wires.
+An additional wire (or two), called a shield wire is connected to high-voltage power line structures at the top to protect the main conductors (wires) from a direct lightning strike.
+If lightning strikes, it will hit the shield wires rather than the main wires.
+If lightning were to strike the main wires, a short circuit to the ground might occur, which could cause a momentary power outage that may not even be noticed by the general public.

-Transmission lines are connected to the towers by insulators that are usually made of porcelain.
-They must be strong enough to support the weight of the transmission lines while preventing a contact between the wires and the tower.
+High-voltage power lines are connected to the structures by insulators that are usually made of porcelain.
+They must be strong enough to support the weight of the power lines while preventing a contact between the wires and the structure.
 Contact between the two would cause a short circuit and disrupt supply.